-- Maintain a budget analysis and performance process for committees; - · Facilitating public participation programmes; - Emphasis will be placed on providing training and developing skills for newly elected Members commencing duty for the 4th term; - Improving infrastructure and building capacity in human resources to complement the legislative process will be priority; - Funding for Political Parties Act 4 of 2008 to be sustained: - Full compliance with the Financial Management of the Free State Provincial Legislature Act, 2009. and - The Legislature will maintain its financial programme on accrual accounting principles and also intends to establish a shared services platform with an ERP system currently used by National Parliament.
+Maintain a budget analysis and performance process for committees:

+- Facilitating public participation programmes - Emphasis will be placed on providing training and developing skills for elected Members; - Improving infrastructure and building capacity in human resources to complement the legislative process will be priority; - Funding for Political Parties Act 4 of 2008 to be sustained; - Full compliance with the Financial Management of the Free State Provincial Legislature Act, 2009 (pending Constitutional Court outcome).
+The Legislature will maintain its financial programme on accrual accounting principles and also intends to establish a shared services platform with an ERP system currently used by National Parliament.